devikaadabala/qaAssignment/README.md

 # QA Assignment

 **This project uses the TestNG framework where all configurations are carried out(creating test cases, taking a screenshot of a success or failure, generating reports and logs).
-The project can be cloned using: https://github.com/devikaadabala/
+The project can be cloned using: https://github.com/devikaadabala/qaAssignment.git
 This framework consists of below tools**

- TestNG
+ TestNG,
- Maven
+ Maven,
- Log4j
+ Log4j,
  Extent reports

- browser and url details are passed from properties file
+ Browser and url details are passed from properties file

  **command to run tests "mvn clean test"**